 or equivalent assessment placement; ART 25 Computer Graphics 34 hours lecture/51 hours lab An introductory course in designing for the web.
 Students will design effective pages and ads for websites, mobile devices, and explore social media and marketing tools using the six step design process, site mapping, flow charts, wire framing, and Adobe programs.
 Vocabulary, building strong conceptual design elements and basic processes will be emphasized.
 A \$10.00 lab fee for proof printing of each design phase will be charged at time of registration.
 Students must provide additional materials and supplies with an estimated cost of \$70.
-ART 30 - Introduction to Sculpture 3.0 units or equivalent assessment placement.
-25.5 hours lecture/76.5 hours lab A course introducing contemporary art issues, historical overview, and aesthetic problem solving, utilizing a variety of materials and common techniques familiar to sculpture and 3-dimensional design as well as material use to render in the fashion of virtual three-dimensional renderina.

-General Education Area C CSU GE Area C1
+ART 30 - Introduction to Sculpture 3.0 units CSU/UC General Education Area C CSU GE Area C1 rendering.